 It draws heavily from Jungian theory.

 Interiority.
 The Female Myth is an inner journey.
 It seems to have been around since the Second Wave feminist movement (though there may well be excellent earlier examples I don’t know about.)
 Either the character goes into their own heads or, as in Inside Out, there’s a whole other world in there.
-Imagination and fantasy are great combos for the female myth form, as without the big battles and strong outside villain we do require a rich story world.
+Imagination and fantasy are great combos for the big struggle-free myth form, as without the big big struggles and strong outside villain we do require a rich setting.

 In children’s literature, it’s possible to track the development from ‘male myths only’ to where we are today, with Inside Out.